Seen and Solved Blog

 Using Too Much TCE?, It’s Probably Your Degreaser

 ‘I have used TCE for years.
 Never had a problem.
 Now it’s a problem!’
 Let’s face it, you are in the business of producing metal parts, not dealing with chemistry.
 If the solvent isn’t cleaning effectively, you simply add more.
 You probably test for acid acceptance, but not frequently.
 So why isn’t that enough now?
-Older open top degreasers used a lot of solvent ...
+Older open top degreasers used a lot of solvent through emissive losses ...
 Read More

 Which is Better, Solvent or Aqueous Cleaning?